mj-will/minipcn/README.md

-# Minicrank
+# minipcn

 A minimal implementation of preconditioned Crank-Nicolson MCMC sampling.

 ## Installation

-Currently, the `minicrank` is only available to install from source.
+Currently, the `minipcn` is only available to install from source.
 Clone the repo and then run:

 ```bash